The Axholme Academy: Secondary modern school

 North Axholme Secondary School opened in November 1957 with 240 children; it was a secondary modern school.
 It was officially opened Wednesday 17 September 1958 by Frederick Gough, with 390 children and 17 staff.
-The school had cost £143,000, being built over fourteen months, and was opened three months early.
+The school had cost £134,000, being built over fourteen months, and was opened three months early.
 It was hoped that the other Isle of Axholme secondary school (South Axholme Secondary School) would be ready by September 1960.
+When the school opened, 60 children were from Owston Ferry and 50 children were from West Butterwick.
+The Haxey and Epworth area went to the other secondary school.